Logicalshift/flo_draw/README.md

 * [`cargo run --example mascot_shadow`](./draw/examples/mascot_shadow.rs) - reprocess the mascot rendering to add some extra shading
 * [`cargo run --example wibble_mascot`](./draw/examples/wibble_mascot.rs) - reprocess the mascot rendering to make it wobble
 * [`cargo run --example text_layout`](./draw/examples/text_layout.rs) - some effects that can be acheived with the text layout engine
+* [`cargo run --example show_tessellation`](./draw/examples/show_tessellation.rs) - demonstrates how 2D graphics are tessellated for display using a GPU (and how to perform this manually and intercept the results)

 ![Wibble](./images/wibble.png) ![Mandelbrot](./images/mandelbrot.png)
 ![Gradient](./images/gradient.png) ![Text layout](./images/textlayout.png)